Part 91 vs Part 135 — What the Difference Means for Your Flight

 Where Part 135 Comes In

 Under Part 135, an operator must hold an Air Carrier Certificate issued by the FAA.
-Getting that certificate is not a simple process.
-It requires submitting an operations manual, demonstrating adequate maintenance programs, proving you have qualified personnel, and passing FAA inspection.
-The whole process can take six to twelve months for a new operator and costs tens of thousands of dollars to complete properly.
+Getting that certificate is not a weekend project.
+It requires submitting a full operations manual, demonstrating adequate maintenance programs, proving qualified personnel are in place, and passing FAA inspection.
+The whole process typically runs six to twelve months for a new operator and costs tens of thousands of dollars to complete properly.
+A single-pilot, single-aircraft charter operation running a Pilatus PC-12 out of a regional airport still needs one — airline-size assumptions don’t apply here.

 The key operational differences under Part 135 include:

-- Operators must carry minimum insurance coverage levels as specified in their operating certificate
+• Operators must carry minimum insurance coverage levels as specified in their operating certificate

 What This Means If You Are Chartering a Flight